 On this date, in 1863, the New York Draft Riots occurred.
-This has been described as Four Days Of Terror, centered on racism over the American Civil War.
+These have been described as Four Days of Terror, centered on racism during the American Civil War.

 Lincoln had freed the slaves, and now he was recruiting Northern men into the army and forcing them to fight and die to make his proclamation a reality.
 As a result, many white workers in the North reasoned that free Blacks would compete for their jobs.
 The unfair draft laws caused deep resentment throughout the North, and in the summer of 1863, protests and outbreaks of violence were common in virtually every Northern state.
 Secret societies were formed to organize resistance to the draft, and draft officers were assaulted.